reframejs/reframe/docs/intro.template.md

 More:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 [/examples/fullstack-objection](/examples/fullstack-objection) -
-The whole codebase of this example.
+The entire codebase of this example.
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 [/examples/fullstack-objection-auth](/examples/fullstack-objection-auth) -
 A to-do list app with user authentication using Reframe + Objection + Wildcard API + Node.js server (with a express/passport variant and a hapi/bell variant)